 Track your events right!

-When taking web analytics tools into consideration, tracking events is a key to success.
-Just like with KPIs it’s up to the administrator to decide which events should be tracked.
+When taking web analytics tools into consideration, the track of events is a key to success.
+Just like with KPIs, it’s up to the administrator to decide which events should be tracked.
 Events are certain actions that visitors perform on your website.
-Not only the action itself but the way it’s performed also matters.
-For example when the visitor clicks on a Call to Action button on a popup.
+Not only the action itself but the way it’s performed also matters, for example, when the visitor clicks on a Call-to-Action button on a popup.
 Event tracking can be used in many ways to measure the effectiveness of a website.

 You can track: